FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/chargedescription.md

 ## Discussion Topics

+### Minimum Information Requirements vs Open-Ended

-- Should we explicitly define the minimum required information for this column?
-A list of FOCUS (Irena)
+We deliberated if we should be more specific and define the minimum required information for this column?

+- A list of FOCUS columns which we believe provide this high-level context without the need for additional discovery and thus must be included (concatenated) as part of the Charge description?
+(Irena)
 - Are these enough?
 Region/location?
 Qty?
 (Larry)
   - What: lineItem/LineItemDescription
   - Where: Region
   - How (many): Qty

+Considering a variable landscape across cloud, SaaS, etc. we decided to keep it open-ended.